 Do yourself a favor and walk around not once, but twice, before placing an order and use our five eating tips outlined at the end of this post to make your decision!

 Visitors Note – Smith Street hawker centre is located primarily on the second floor of the building it resides in.
 So while wandering the main section of Smith Street, be sure to look up!

 The entrance to the eating area is accessible via a number of stair cases and elevators in the centre of the lower level.

 Tekka Centre in Little India

-As if loading yourself up on Chinese and Malay style dishes at the previous hawker centers was enough, in comes Little India to round out the must eat list of our Singaporean food tour.
-As you may have guessed by the name, this center is specialized in all things Indian with hints of Malay influence throughout the stalls.
+As if loading yourself up on Chinese and Malay style dishes at the previous hawker centres wasn’t enough, in comes Little India to round out the must eat list of our Singaporean food tour.
+As you may have guessed by the name, this centre is specialized in all things Indian with hints of Malay influence throughout the stalls.
 This makes for a great combination as there is an option for everyone – vegetarians and meat eaters alike, plus loads of mango lassi to go around for the whole table.

 So how do you best tackle these amazing food halls?
 Well, follow these 5 tips and you will not be disappointed!

 1) Look for the crowds – As with all street food and local restaurants, finding the best stall in a hawker is as simple as finding the ones with the biggest crowds and waiting in line.
 If the locals are there, you should be too!